obaraelijah/domainpeek/.github/README.md

 #### Option 4: Build from Source

 Follow the setup instructions in the [Development](#development) section.<br>
-Then run `go build -a -installsuffix cgo -o domainseek .` to generate the binary for your system.<br>
+Then run `go build -a -installsuffix cgo -o domainpeek .` to generate the binary for your system.<br>
-You'll then be able to execute the newly built `./domainseek` file directly to start the application.
+You'll then be able to execute the newly built `./domainpeek` file directly to start the application.

 ---